 PHC 4030: Introduction to Epidemiology (3).
 This course provides an introduction to epidemiology, i.e., to the study of the description and determinants of disease frequency in human populations.
 The course focuses on “how we know what we know” about the causes of disease in human populations.

 PHC 4047 (previously PHC 4320): Environmental Health Science (3).
-This course will introduce students to environmental health issues, scientific understanding of causes, and possible future approaches to address major environmental health problems.
+This course will introduce students to environmental health issues, a scientific understanding of causes, and possible future approaches to address major environmental health problems.
 This course will cover key areas of environmental health, including environmental epidemiology, risk assessment, pollution, and education.

 GIS4421: GIS & Health (3).
 Geographic information systems (GIS) are a suite of computer-based tools that apply geographic theory to public health questions, such as where diseases are located, how places affect our well-being, and what geographic tools can be used to understand global health epidemics.
-The course is held in a GIS computer lab, where data on health will be analyzed and applications in health and medicine will be discussed as ongoing challenges in data collection related to issues of surveillance and privacy.
+The course is held in a GIS computer lab, where data on health will be analyzed, and applications in health and medicine will be discussed as ongoing challenges in data collection related to surveillance and privacy issues.
 In-class exercises and activities provide hands-on computing experience in collecting and mapping health data, interpreting geospatial and statistical results, and thinking critically about the social implications of using GIS and other geospatial technologies to uncover major public health problems.